f-droid/fdroid-website/_docs/Setup_an_F-Droid_App_Repo.md

 packages obtained elsewhere, the process is quite simple:

 1. [Set up the server tools](../Installing_the_Server_and_Repo_Tools)
-2.  create a directory called _fdroid_, then run `fdroid init` in it
+2.  create a directory called _fdroid_, then run `fdroid init` in that directory
 3. Optionally edit the _config.py_ to your liking, details examples are in [`./examples/config.py`](https://gitlab.com/fdroid/fdroidserver/blob/master/examples/config.py)